FlaskCon/traveller/README.md

 Create a db named traveller or whatever you want in your MySQL db.

 <details>
-  <summary>Setting up MySQL Database on Linux(if this is your first time with the database )</summary>
+  <summary>Setting up MySQL Database on Linux(if this is your first time with using MySQL database )</summary>

   - Start MySQL database
   ```bash